MediaArea/RAWcooked/Doc/Case_study.md

 Time=00:23:26 (99.99%), 1.6 MiB/s, 0.04x realtime
 3.3 MiB/s, 0.02x realtime
 ```
-* Text review of the success/failures of the encoded sequence
+* Text review of the success/failures of the encoded sequence provided by the -info flag
 ```
-Info: Reversibility data created by RAWcooked 23.12.
+Info: Reversibility data created by RAWcooked 24.11.
 Info: Uncompressed file hashes (used by reversibility check) present.

-Reversibility was checked, no issue detected.
+Info: Reversibility was checked, no issue detected.
 ```